diego0020/braviz-app/doc/faq.md

 #### How can I change the displayed variables?

-> Right click on anywhere in the context panel, and click on "Change Variables" in the context menu.
+> Right click anywhere in the context panel, and click on "Change Variables" in the context menu.
 A dialog will appear.
 To add a variable,
 > double click on its name in the top list, review metadata, and then click on "Save and Add".
 The variable should now appear on the bottom list.
 > To remove a variable, right click on its name in the bottom list, and click on "remove".